Last updated on January 5th, 2021

 Budget Place to Stay in Seongsan: Preun Pension

-Seongsan Ilchulbong is an iconic landmark in Jeju and many people choose to stay on the east of the island just to be within walking distance to the magnificent natural formation.
+Seongsan Ilchulbong is an iconic landmark in Jeju, and many people choose to stay on the east of the island just to be within walking distance of the magnificent natural formation.

 And while this is one of the most affordable places to stay, you get a lot of value for your money as the large rooms are sparkling clean and come fitted with an air conditioner and a private bathroom.